Kanji2105/Project1_Dev3/README.md

 README
-This project went well with the climbing mechanic as it climb amazing and normal however it would make better if i could had added like a stamina so it has like a time to climb just like The legend of Zelda breath of the wild
+This project went well with the climbing mechanic, as it climb amazing and normal however, it would be better if I could have added stamina so it has, like, a time to climb, just like The Legend of Zelda: Breath of the Wild

-what i been looking it didn't went well was the wall walk and wall jump mechanic as it seems the climb mechanic it intervening with with both  mechanic it jump forward well but not like i expected
+What I was looking at didn't go well was the wall walk and wall jump mechanic, as it seems the climb mechanic is interfering with
+With both  mechanics, it jumped forward well, but not like I expected

-A challenged i faced was the creative production and be able to make the wall jump and wall walk mechanic work since those mechanic where from a past project that worked fine but now i needed to change the code bc at the begging it didn't work preperly and was looking how to be able to change and work properly
+A challenged i faced was the creative production and being able to make the wall jump and wall walk mechanics work.
+Since those mechanics were from a past project that worked fine, but now I needed to change the code bc at the beginning it didn't work properly
+And I was looking at how to be able to change it and make it work properly.
+I also forgot to mention the use of Raycast was hard; I needed to look on my own for a basic way

-umm Something different i would make next time would be find a way some codes don't intervene with others so it work properly but also like i mentioned something differently would be add a time or stamina for the character
+Umm, something different I would do next time would be to find a way so some codes don't interfere with others so it works properly,y but also, like I mentioned, something differently would be to  add a time or stamina for the character

 Thanks for the Help